rolling-scopes/rsschool-app/docs/features/cv.md

 - `English level` - user's English level
 - `Full time` - is the user ready to work full time
 - `Start from` - the date from which the user is ready to start work
-- `Courses` - information about the user's RSS courses, includes (for each course that the student is currently taking or has taken):
+- `Courses` - information about the user's RSS courses, includes (for each course that the student is currently taking or has taken and decided to show):
   - `Course name` - the name of the course
   - `Course status` - current user's status on the course (in progress, completed, completed with certificate, etc.)
   - `Mentor` - the name of the mentor and a link to his profile, if the user had a mentor, "No mentor" otherwise